xumzheng/microsoft-graph-docs/concepts/teams-concept-overview.md

 Microsoft Teams supports subscribing to changes (create, update, and delete) to messages in [channels](/graph/api/resources/channel) and [chats](/graph/api/resources/chat) to allow apps to get near-instant updates.
 For details about how to subscribe to changes, see [Get change notifications for messages in channels and chats](teams-changenotifications-chatmessage.md).

+### Register learning providers, upload and manage content metadata, learner assignments, and completion records to Viva Learning
+You can integrate your content and learner records from your Learning Management System (LMS) or learning provider, to Viva Learning by using the Microsoft Graph API.
+The APIs can be used to
+ - Register and manage a learning provider
+ - Insert, update, retrieve and delete content metadata.

+For more information on the Microsoft Graph APIs for Viva Learning, see [Microsoft Viva Learning API Overview](/graph/api/resources/viva-learning-api-overview?view=graph-rest-beta&preserve-view=true).
 ## API reference

 Looking for the API reference for this service?